C-C-Minetest-Server/rules/002 Rules of Stealing.md

 1. The thief should return the swags, or the equivalent, to their owner.
 2. If it is impossible to return the swag or the equivalent, the thief should compensate for the loss.
 The form and amount of reparation should be discussed and determined between the owner and the thief.
 3. Swags with an unknown owner should be confiscated.
+4. Any order under this section shall be treated as an order of the restitution of property or an order of confiscation, with the meaning of section 4 of the Rules of Properties (Cap.
+3). *\[cf. 24/06/2021 c.
+210 s.
+30 H.K.]*